Hong Sang-soo

 Hong Sang-soo (born 25 October 1960) is a South Korean film director and screenwriter.
-An acclaimed and prolific filmmaker, Hong is known for his slow-paced films about love affairs and everyday dilemmas in contemporary South Korea.
+His films often deal in love affairs and everyday dilemmas in contemporary South Korea.
+His work has been widely-acclaimed and received numerous international accolades.

-Early life
+Early life and education

 Hong's parents owned the film production company Cinetel Soul.
 Hong took the entrance exam and entered the theater department at Chung-Ang University.
 He then studied in the United States, where he received his bachelor's degree from the California College of Arts and Crafts and his master's at the School of the Art Institute of Chicago.

 Career

 Hong made his directorial debut in 1996 with The Day a Pig Fell into the Well.
-Woman is the Future of Man (2004) was his first film to screen in the main competition at the 2004 Cannes Film Festival.
+Woman is the Future of Man (2004) was his first film to screen in the main competition at the Cannes Film Festival.
 Hong's films have also screened in the main competition of the Berlin International Film Festival, the Venice Film Festival, and the Locarno Film Festival.
 They are also regularly screened in non-competitive festivals, such as the New York Film Festival and the Toronto International Film Festival.

 Hong received the Prix Un Certain Regard at the 2010 Cannes Film Festival for Hahaha.
 In 2013, he won the Silver Leopard Award for Best Director for Our Sunhi, and, in 2015, the Golden Leopard for Right Now, Wrong Then, both at the Locarno Film Festival.
 Most recently, his 2020 film The Woman Who Ran won the Silver Bear for Best Director at the 70th Berlin International Film Festival, Introduction won the Silver Bear for Best Screenplay, The Novelist's Film (2022) won the Silver Bear Grand Jury Prize at the 72nd Berlin International Film Festival, and A Traveler's Needs (2024) won the Silver Bear Grand Jury Prize at the 74th Berlin International Film Festival.

 In June 2018, Hong was invited to become a member of the Academy of Motion Picture Arts and Sciences.